Ramzi bin al-Shibh: Guantanamo military commission

 On May 17, 2010, Saba News reported that Bin al-Shibh and four other Yemenis would face charges in the summer of 2010.
 Two other Yemenis to face charges were: Walid Bin Atash and Abdul Rahim Al-Nasheri.
 Saba News did not name the fourth and fifth individuals.

 In 2011, the lawyers of Bin al-Shibh argued that he may be unfit to stand trial and participate in his own defense.
 They have asked that the proceedings against him and his four co-accused be stayed until his mental state is determined.
 They say he has been prescribed psychotropic drugs of the sort that are used to treat schizophrenia.
 Bin al-Shibh claims that he is mentally fit, has denounced his lawyers, and says that he wants to represent himself before the commissions.

 In October 2012, the U.S. began the trials of al-Shibh and the other four 9/11 defendants.
 On January 31, 2014, Carol Rosenberg, reporting in the Miami Herald, wrote that Pohl had to delay al-Shibh's trial again, because the panel of three military psychiatrists who tried to determine whether he was mentally competent to stand trial had not been able to reach a conclusion.
 Al-Shibh had not been prepared to answer the doctor's questions.

-On August 24, 2023, Al-Shibh was declared unfit to stand trial by a U.S. tribunal due to his mental state, after lawyers argued 'CIA torture made him delusional and psychotic'.
+On August 24, 2023, Al-Shibh was declared unfit to stand trial by a U.S. tribunal when a military judge ruled him too psychologically damaged to defend himself due to his mental state, after lawyers argued 'CIA torture made him delusional and psychotic'.
+In January 2026, a military judge rejected a government request to restart death-penalty proceedings against bin al-Shibh.